kinsi55/BeatSaber_SongDetails/README.md

 Everything is exposed in the `SongDetailsCache.SongDetails` class.

-When using this library make sure to call Init() and wait for the data to be loaded.
-Calling Init() multiple times has no effect.

-1. dataAvailableOrUpdated (Event) => Called whenever the cached data is either loaded or updated.
-Once this is called you should assume that any Indexes *Or existing Songs / Difficulties you have a reference to* are invalid and should be re-aquired.
-3. isDataAvailable => Make sure this is true before trying to access anything!
+To use this library you aquire an Instance of the SongDetails class by calling `SongDetails.Init()` and awaiting the result.
+This will handle possibly downloading / parsing the database if it is not cached in memory yet, otherwise it will reuse what is already there.

-2. songs => array of all songs
+1. songs => Custom, readonly array of all songs.
+Has exposed methods for finding songs based off their Map ID or Hash
-3. difficulties => array of all difficulties of all songs.
-Due to how this library is built you should ideally not access a songs `.difficulties` for iteration purposes but instead iterate over difficulties and access the `.song`.
-Alternatively you can use the exposed convenience methods like `FindSongs` to find all Songs based off certain difficulty criteria.
+2. difficulties => Custom, readonly array of all difficulties of all songs.
+Due to how this library is built you should ideally not access `<Song>.difficulties` for iteration purposes but instead iterate over difficulties and access `<SongDifficulty>.song`.
+Alternatively you can use the exposed convenience methods of `SongDetails` like `FindSongs` to find all Songs based off certain difficulty criteria.

 ## Available information